crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/data_sources/file.md

 # File Acquisition

-This module allows crowdsec to acquire logs from text files (in one-shot and streaming mode), and GZ files in one-shot mode.
+This module allows `{{v1X.crowdsec.name}}` to acquire logs from text files (in one-shot and streaming mode), and GZ files in one-shot mode.

 ## Configuration Parameters